Captain William George Gabain MC

 He took a temporary Mastership at Eton and, in September 1913, a permanent post at his old school.
 On 9th February 1914 he was appointed to serve with the Charterhouse School Contingent, Junior Division, Officers’ Training Corps (OTC.)

-When war broke out he received his call-up notice at 10 o’clock in the morning and an hour and a half later he was on his way to France where his knowledge of French and German earned him a post as a despatch rider with the First Cavalry Brigade from August 1914 until early in 1915.
+When war broke out, he received his call-up notice at 10 o’clock in the morning.
+An hour and a half later he was on his way to France where his knowledge of French and German earned him a post as a despatch rider with the First Cavalry Brigade, from August 1914 until early in 1915.
 He went through the retreat from Mons, his work being Mentioned in Despatches.